Primordial Gravitational Waves from Phase Transitions during Reheating: Conclusions

 Finally, in this work, to highlight the impact of the cosmological background on the PT dynamics, we have considered in Eq.~\eqref{eq:lagrangian} a minimal particle physics model with a spontaneously broken dark $U(1)$ symmetry.
-However, we expect our conclusions regarding the PT dynamics to carry over to more complex or well-motivated beyond the SM models that are capable of generating first-order PTs.
-We also emphasize the expressions for the frequency redshift~\eqref{eq:ftoday}, the amplitude redshift~\eqref{eq:R} that we have derived, our modification of the precise fit function in the sound-shell model for acoustic GWs~\eqref{eq:sw_new_fit} and the expression for the suppression factor for acoustic GWs from PTs~\eqref{eq:upsilon} that we have applied, are natural generalizations, suited for studies of GWs produced from PTs in non-standard cosmological backgrounds.
+However, we expect our conclusions regarding the PT dynamics to carry over to more complex or well-motivated models beyond the SM that are capable of generating first-order PTs.
+We also emphasize that our application of the expressions for the frequency redshift~\eqref{eq:ftoday}, the amplitude redshift~\eqref{eq:R}, and our implementation of the sound-shell fit ~\eqref{eq:sw_new_fit} within the reheating scenarios considered here provide a systematic implementation of existing non-standard cosmology results for PTs within the reheating scenarios studied here.

 \acknowledgments The authors thank Rouzbeh Allahverdi, Kimmo Kainulainen, and Kuver Sinha for useful discussions.
-AB is supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education under grant numbers [NRF-2021R1C1C1005076, NRF-2020R1I1A3068803].
+AB is supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education under grant numbers [NRF-2021R1C1C1005076, NRF-2020R1I1A3068803, RS-2026-25484206].
 NB received funding from the grants PID2023-151418NB-I00 funded by MCIU/AEI/10.13039/501100011033/ FEDER and PID2022-139841NB-I00 by MICIU/AEI/10.13039/501100011033 and FEDER, UE.
 FH thanks the organizers of the Mitchell Conference in May 2025 at Texas A\&M University for their hospitality and support during the final stages of this project.
-FH is also grateful to the organizers of workshop of Center for Theoretical Underground Physics and Related Areas (CETUP* - 2025), The Institute for Underground Science at Sanford Underground Research Facility (SURF), Lead, South Dakota, for their hospitality and financial support.
+FH is also grateful to the organizers of the workshop of Center for Theoretical Underground Physics and Related Areas (CETUP* - 2025), The Institute for Underground Science at Sanford Underground Research Facility (SURF), Lead, South Dakota, for their hospitality and financial support.